briandconnelly/BEACONToolkit/csv/doc/csv.md

 ## Writing CSV files

 Because most of R revolves around `data.frame` objects, it is very simple to write new CSV files.
 Often it will be useful to programmatically add columns or rows to data, and doing so with an R script lets you easily re-create your changes should they be lost, apply them to future data sets, as well as have a record of exactly how you changed your data.

-To facilitate adding rows and columns to `data.frame` objects, the script located in `BEACONToolkit/csv/scripts/addRowColumn.R` has two
+To facilitate adding rows and columns to `data.frame` objects, the script located in `BEACONToolkit/csv/scripts/addRowColumn.R` has two helper-functions:
-helper-functions: `add_row` and `add_column`
+`add_row` and `add_column`

 `add_row` takes a dataframe and the vector of values to add.
 This function will return a new `data.frame` object instead of changing the state of the one passed in, and also makes sure the vector is the same length as the rest of the data.

 `add_column` takes a dataframe, the vector of values to populate this column, and the name of the new column.
 Again, this function returns a new `data.frame` object, and makes sure the length of the vector passed in matches the number of entries in the data.

 Another way to add data to a dataframe is to use the `edit` function, which will open a workbook style graphical interface populated with data.
 From this interface you can add new rows or columns, and update data.
 This is also a good way to double check how R has imported your data.
 For example, if we run `edit(lum_data)` we will see the following window:

 ![Editor Window in R](https://github.com/briandconnelly/BEACONToolkit/raw/master/csv/doc/figures/R_editor_window.png)

 From this window, it is possible to add new rows above or below selected rows, add columns, and remove columns from your data.
 When you close the window, the modified `data.frame` object is returned.
 This means that if you plan on modifying the data, you should save the return value.

     new_data <- edit(lum_data)

 Then, `new_data` will contain the modified data after you are done editing this dataframe.
 If you forget to assign the return value to a variable before making many changes, you can still access the `data.frame` that was modified.
 R has a special variable name for the last returned object: `.Last.value`.
-So, if you modified some data but forgot to assign it to a variable and don't want to start over, you can retreive it.
+So, if you modified some data but forgot to assign it to a variable and don't want to start over, you can retrieve it.

     edit(lum_data)
 	# Oh no!
-I didn't save the return!
+I didn't save the edited dataset!

 	new_data <- .Last.value
 	# phew!

 Now that you know how to make simple modifications to a dataframe, we can save these modifications using the `write.csv` function.
 There are many options you can pass to this function, and you can read about them by typing `?write.csv` in R. The default options will work fine for us:

     write.csv(new_data, 'new_luminescence.csv')

 Now if we asked R what files are in our working directory, we should see our new file.

     list.files()